California

 Burney Falls

 President Theodore Roosevelt proclaimed Burney Falls to be “The Eight Wonder of the World”.
-After my amazing experience there, with my senses still peaking as I remember the cold water mist blowing firmly on to my face, I definitely concur with his statement!
+And, after my amazing experience there, with my senses still peaking as I remember the cold water mist blowing firmly on to my face, I definitely concur with his statement!

 Eastern Sierra Nevada